Arepas con queso are savory, cheese filled corn cakes cooked on a griddle. This South American treat is delicious with any meal!

 - When the skillet is hot, place a small pad of butter on the skillet and spread it around to coat the surface.

-- Place the arepas on the skillet and cook for 5 minutes, until crispy and golden.
+- Place the arepas on the skillet and cook for 3-4 minutes on each side until crispy and golden.

 - Transfer to a wire rack to cool while you continue cooking the rest.
 Keep in a warm oven.